ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_us_cvd/concept_model.rst

 **Adjusting for State Level Variation:**

 Each state has an age/sex/medication type specific "relative risk" value for being medicated.
-These values are stored in the 'state_medication_real_data.csv'.
+These values are stored in the 'state_medication_real_data_v3.csv'.
+Note that the data has been smoothed using a loess model.

 Once the above covariates have been calculated, multiply them by the appropriate relative risk found in the csv file.
 There are 3